WebOrigami/docs/src/content/pattern/interface.md

 - An Explorable graph's `get` method is expected to return `undefined` if the key is not present in the graph.

-- The `asyncIterator` does _not_ have to return all supported keys!
+- The `asyncIterator` does _not_ have to return all the keys supported by `get`!
 There may be keys that `get` can handle that the `asyncIterator` will not include.
-This is useful in a number of situations.
+This turns out to be useful in a number of situations.

 ## Apply the Explorable interface to the object

-Of the three data markdown representations we looked at previously, the in-memory JavaScript object was perhaps the simplest, so let's first look at applying the Explorable interface to a JavaScript object:
+Of the three data representations we looked at previously, the in-memory JavaScript object was perhaps the simplest, so let's first look at applying the Explorable interface to a JavaScript object:

 ```{{'js'}}
 /* src/flat/object.js */